minuteman1911/atitya/index.md

  NEURON is similar to GENESIS and comes with a GUI builder for creating networks easily.
 Also useful for modelling an individual neuron.

  ## Some key differences between these projects and Kobe are:
-   l.
-Kobe tries to create a non-ideal model of the brain as opposed to a completely ideal biophysical model.
+ 1. Kobe tries to create a non-ideal model of the brain as opposed to a completely ideal biophysical model.
 In Kobe, we consider a node as a point neuron and modelling of intraneuronal dynamics, though possible, is discouraged.
 This is explained in more detail in the next section.
-   l.
-A Network in Kobe is actually an OpenAI Gym Agent, which is present in an Environment.
+ 2. A Network in Kobe is actually an OpenAI Gym Agent, which is present in an Environment.
 This way, we try to complete the circuit which is essential for any host present in a system to learn and grow.
 Maybe life on earth formed only because of the periodicity of the revolution of the earth around the Sun, and its revolution about itself.
 Circadian rythms and sleep cycles would never form if the earth were stationary about its orbit.
 Basically, the Environment in which an agent is present is crucial for its development.
 Thus we model the Environment in addition to the Agent.

  The working of the human brain ( and other mammals alike ) is so elusive that it has prompted many governments across the world to start initiatives, which aim at ( more or less ) broadening our understanding of it.
 The Human Brain Project, BRAIN initiative are some of the largest and the most prominent ones.